 Although you can deploy containers manually, it’s better to use container management software that integrates with your continuous integration and continuous deployment tools.

 Use Oracle Cloud Infrastructure Registry (Container Registry) to store your container images and Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) to run and manage your containers.
-These fully managed services are tightly integrated with Oracle Cloud Infrastructure (OCI) platform capabilities, are available in all Oracle Cloud regions, and meet regulatory standards, such as PCI, ISO, SOC, HIPAA, and FedRAMP.
+These fully managed services are tightly integrated with OCI platform capabilities, are available in all Oracle Cloud regions, and meet regulatory standards, such as PCI, ISO, SOC, HIPAA, and FedRAMP.

 In addition to storing container images in Container Registry, you can store manifest lists (sometimes called multi-architecture images) to support multiple architectures, such as ARM and AMD64.
 To identify and mitigate potential security vulnerabilities, enable image scanning on all images uploaded to Container Registry.
 You should also sign your container images to ensure that only authorized and trusted images are deployed to OKE.